 That said, you will need to meet specific eligibility requirements to become a member, such as living in a certain area, working for a particular employer or belonging to a participating organization.

-Online lenders can also be a great choice because they can offer more flexibility.
+Online personal loan lenders can also be a great choice because they can offer more flexibility.
 Some lenders, for instance, may be willing to work with people who are trying to build or rebuild their credit.
 On the flip side, many online lenders charge origination fees, which can be as high as 8% — but this is also true for credit unions and banks, so make sure to shop around.

 If you’re considering getting a personal loan, consider checking with your bank to see if it offers special discounts or deals for existing customers.
 And before you apply, be sure to compare what you find with offers from credit unions and online lenders.